megavolts/PySIC/README.md

 - salinity [ppt or g/kg] : salinity of the solution
 - conductivity  [mS/cm] : conductivity of the solution at any temperature
 - conductivity temperature [°C] : temperature of the solution  when conductivity is measured
-- specific conductance [mS/cm] : temperature compensated conductivity; reference temperature is T = °C. Also known as specific conductivity
+- specific conductance [mS/cm] : temperature compensated conductivity; reference temperature is T = 25 °C. Also known as temperature compensated conductivity [1] (Defined by YSI)

 ### temperature